danog/MadelineProtoDocs/docs/API_docs/constructors/updateChannel.md

 ---
 title: "updateChannel"
-description: "A new channel is available"
+description: "A new channel or supergroup is available, or info about an existing channel has changed and must be refeteched."
 nav_exclude: true
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---